Frequently Asked Questions

-A: Japanese knives are generally lighter in weight and are made of thinner and harder steel.
-The lighter and thinner blade profile makes Japanese knives exceptionally nimble, precise and sharp.
-The harder steel allows for long usage rate without sharpening.
-Japanese knives are crafted for finer, more knife work.
-German knives tend to have a thicker and heavier blade.
-This allows German knives to be a little more utilitarian.
-They will be able to take abuse, and you can use them on bones and frozen foods.
+A: Japanese knives are generally lighter in weight and made of thinner and harder steel with a long edge retention.
+This blade profile makes Japanese knives exceptionally nimble and sharp, and well suited for finer, more precise work.
+German knives are more utilitarian and tend to have a thicker and heavier blade, allowing them to be used on bones and frozen foods.

 A: Most Western style knives on the market have a 50:50, or symmetrical “V”-shaped blade that is sharpened evenly on both sides.
 Although the 50:50 edge is convenient to re-sharpen, many Japanese Western style knives are sharpened to a thinner, asymmetrical edge.
 By concentrating the sharpening on the face of the blade at a steeper angle than on the back, a thin cutting edge is created that approaches the sharpness of a traditional Japanese single edged design.

 These asymmetrically beveled edges are made possible by innovations in steel-making, tempering, and edge crafting employed by Japanese manufacturers.
 A lower grade steel would not hold an angled edge design and would soon dull, and a blade formed with less flexibility would chip or crack when sharpened to such a thin edge.

 Q: What is the Rockwell hardness (HRC) and what does it mean?